 The reactionary angels is a short essay by Emil Cioran.
-It is one of the many essays that make up ‘A Short History of Decay’.
-If you read Cioran’s work you’ll find the sentences to be, maybe a bit vague, but often all open to interpretation.
+It is one of the many essays that make up his work: ‘A Short History of Decay’.
+If you read Cioran’s work, you’ll find the sentences to be maybe a bit vague, but often all open to interpretation.
 For me this particular essay stood out simply because I had much to say about it for annotation.

 Injustice governs the universe!